glennklockwood/limelead/content/pages/embedded/beaglebone-ai.md

 [TIDL on BeagleBone AI]: https://beagleboard.org/p/175809/tidl-on-beaglebone-ai-1ee263
 [tidl demo labels]: https://github.com/beagleboard/cloud9-examples/blob/v2020.01/BeagleBone/AI/tidl/classification.tidl.cpp#L106-L115

+### TIDL for Python

+TIDL also includes a Python3 interface which is included with the BeagleBone AI version of the TIDL API.
+However it's not obvious _how_ to use it since naively trying to run the Python example apps fails:

+    $ cd /usr/share/ti/examples/tidl/pybind
+    $ ./one_eo_per_frame.py
+    Traceback (most recent call last):
+      File "./one_eo_per_frame.py", line 35, in <module>
+        from tidl import DeviceId, DeviceType, Configuration, Executor, TidlError
+    ModuleNotFoundError: No module named 'tidl'

+Unlike most Python packages, the TIDL Python interface is a `.so`, not a directory full of `.py` files so I had a hard time figuring out where to look for it.
+It turns out the trick is to add the following to your `PYTHONPATH`:

+    $ PYTHONPATH=/usr/share/ti/tidl/tidl_api ./imagenet.py
+    Input: ../test/testvecs/input/objects/cat-pet-animal-domestic-104827.jpeg
+    TIOCL FATAL: Failed to open file /dev/mem

+This time TIDL was found, but we need to run as root due to TIDL's need to directly manipulate `/dev/mem`.
+So,

+    $ sudo PYTHONPATH=/usr/share/ti/tidl/tidl_api ./imagenet.py
+    [sudo] password for debian:
+    Input: ../test/testvecs/input/objects/cat-pet-animal-domestic-104827.jpeg
+    1: Egyptian_cat,   prob = 34.12%
+    2: tabby,   prob = 34.12%
+    3: Angora,   prob =  9.41%
+    4: tiger_cat,   prob =  7.84%

+Since TIDL Python apps have to run as root, you may run into unexpected errors even if you `export PYTHONPATH=/usr/share/ti/tidl/tidl_api` in your `.bashrc`.

 ## Assorted Howtos

 Many how-to's are covered on my [BeagleBone Black howto section]({filename}beaglebone.md#assorted-howtos).